Fit testing basics

-Where RPE is used, it must be able to provide adequate protection for individual wearers.
+Where respiratory protective equipment (RPE) is used, it must be able to provide adequate protection for individual wearers.
 RPE can't protect the wearer if it leaks.
-A major cause of leaks is poor fit – tight-fitting facepieces need to fit the wearer’s face to be effective.
+A major cause of leaks is poor fit – tight-fitting facepieces need to fit the wearer's face to be effective.

 As people come in all sorts of shapes and sizes it is unlikely that one particular type or size of RPE facepiece will fit everyone.
 Fit testing will ensure that the equipment selected is suitable for the wearer.

 For more detailed information on fit testing RPE, read our publication Guidance on respiratory protective equipment (RPE) fit testing INDG479

 The best time to do fit testing is at the initial selection stage, when individual users can be given a choice of adequate models of RPE.
 You should ensure that the make, model, type and size of facepiece that they wore when they had their successful fit test is made available for their use.
 If an employee wears more than one type of tight-fitting facepiece, then each type of facepiece should be fit tested.